It is important to get tested even if you've been vaccinated as you may still be able to carry the virus and pass it on to others.

 Anyone with coronavirus symptoms or is a contact of a positive case can get a COVID-19 test through the local PCR test centres or a home test.
 The local test centres are open to all adults and children.

-FAST testing sites (Lateral Flow Tests)
+FAST testing sites (Lateral Flow Device tests)

 If you're showing no coronavirus symptoms you can be tested at a FAST testing site.

-Community Collect home-test service (Lateral Flow Tests)
+Community Collect home-test service (Lateral Flow Device tests)

 Children and isolation from school